 This is part of our series, NYCurious, where we answer your questions about the city.
 Tweet or Facebook Message your queries to us at @amNewYork, with #NYCurious.

-If you’re counting down the days until your next chance to get an “I Voted” sticker, make sure you’re registered ahead of Election Day.
+If you’re counting down the days until the next chance to get an “I Voted” sticker, make sure you’re registered before Election Day.

-The deadline to register for the Nov.
-6 general election is Friday, Oct.
-12.
+The deadline to register in New York for the Nov.
+6 general election is Friday.

 Below are three ways New Yorkers can register, and if you need to check the status of your registration, check here.